Family Educational Rights & Privacy Act (FERPA)

 3. The right to consent to disclosures of personally identifiable information (PII) contained in the student's education records, except to the extent that FERPA authorizes disclosure without consent.

 One exception which permits disclosure without consent is disclosure to school officials with legitimate educational interests.
-A school official is a person employed by the University in an administrative, supervisory, academic, research, or support staff position (including law enforcement unit personnel and health staff); or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.
-A school official may also include a person or company, consultant, or volunteer (such as an attorney, auditor, collection agency, representative of the ISU Foundation or official of the National Student Clearinghouse) with whom the University has contracted to perform on an outsourced basis an institutional service or function for which the school would otherwise use its own employees and who is under the direct control of the school with respect to the use and maintenance of PII from education records.
+A school official may be employed (but not always) by the University in an administrative, supervisory, academic, research, or support staff position (including law enforcement unit personnel and health staff); or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.
+A school official may also include a person or company, consultant, or volunteer (such as an attorney, auditor, collection agency, representative of the ISU Foundation or official of the National Student Clearinghouse) with whom the University has contracted to perform on an outsourced basis an institutional service or function, and who is under the direct control of the school with respect to the use and maintenance of PII from education records.
 A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility.

 4. Generally, schools must have written permission from the student before releasing any information from a student's educational record.
 However, the law allows schools to disclose records, without consent of the student, to the following parties: